Call for Marie Curie Postdoctoral Fellows

 - Post-workshop supervision and guidance.

-Under the IR track candidates will benefit from the newly launched CEEShub project´s wider network, including mentoring and workshop presentations by Dr Elise Feron and Prof Maria Mälksoo.
+- Candidates will benefit from the newly launched CEEShub project´s wider network, including mentoring and workshop presentations by Prof Maria Mälksoo, and access to the academic communities of Copenhagen University, Tampere Peace Institute, and Tampere University, with whom we are partnered.

 Selection Process:

 The selection process will be a collaborative effort between supervisors and research advisers at Tallinn University.
-Selected candidates will be notified by April 18th, 2025, and will thereafter engage in joint preparation of their MSCA PF applications with their assigned supervisors, along with participating in the training workshop.
+Selected candidates will be notified for interviews as soon as possible after application submission, and will thereafter engage in joint preparation of their MSCA PF applications with their assigned supervisors, along with participating in the training workshop.
+After you were notified, we will arrange an interview with you.
+The notice of final acceptance will reach you by February 20th.
+After that, we will proceed with helping you arrange travel.

 How to Apply: